freenas/freenas-docs/userguide/install.rst

 Increase the :guilabel:`Memory Configuration` to **at least 8192 MB**.

-Under :guilabel:`CPUs`, make sure that only one virtual processor is listed, otherwise it will not be possible to start any %brand% services.

 To create a storage disk,
 click :menuselection:`Hard disk 1 --> Add`.
 In the :guilabel:`Device Type` menu, highlight :guilabel:`Hard Disk`